jcaw/porthole-python-client/README.md

 - `ServerNotRunningError` - This error means the server isn't running.

-  This error will be raised if there's an error connecting to the Porthole server *other* thana timeout.
-If the server is dead, the request times out or an HTTP response other that `200: Success` is returned, this will be raised.
+  This error will be raised if there's an error connecting to the Porthole server *other* than a timeout.
+If the server is dead, or an HTTP response other that `200: Success` is returned, this will be raised.

 - `TimeoutError` - This error will be raised when the request times out.
 This *normally* means the server is running, but the Emacs session is busy.

 - `PortholeConnectionError` - This is the superclass for both `ServerNotRunningError` and `TimeoutError`.
 You can use this error to catch